 - school bus 娃娃車

 This is a common plague that affects many (if not most) textbooks: they’re full of impractical crap that you’ll never need.
 I suspect this is simply because they just want to amass enough volume to get their books published.
-But if you really want to speed up your progress as a learner of a foreign language, you need to identify what is truly worth learning and what is merely a waste of your time.
+But if you really want to speed up the progress, you need to identify what is truly worth learning and what is merely a waste of your time.

-As you strive to go for well-rounded fluency you will, of course, have to increase your vocabulary with less practical things if only to better understand idiomatic expressions and metaphors.
+As you strive to achieve well-rounded fluency you will, of course, have to increase your vocabulary with less practical things too if only to better understand idiomatic expressions and metaphors.
 But learning the divine attributes of the Eight Taoist Immortals is not something that beginners or even intermediate learners should concern themselves with.
 Instead, focus on thoughts that you personally want to put into words.

 “Absorb what is useful, discard what is useless and add what is specifically your own.” ~ 李振藩

 Role-play a conversation in your head, simulating a real encounter you might have with a new exchange student in your class.
-In fact, let’s make it a person of the gender you are naturally attracted to.
+Make it a person of the gender you are naturally attracted to.
 Now what is the likelihood of you two ending up talking about the type of curtains you want in your apartment, or the bloody nose you got for jamming with some jealous guy’s girlfriend?
-Did the editors of those textbooks have this in mind?
+Did the textbook editors have this in mind?